-Strict observance of the holiday of Pesach, or Passover, requires drastic changes in a a Jew's diet and a great deal of work before and after the holiday.
+Strict observance of the holiday of Passover (in Hebrew Pesach) requires drastic changes in a a Jew's diet and a great deal of work before and after the holiday.
 Jews are commanded not to consume any “leavened” food, in Hebrew chametz, or indeed even to own it or allow it to be seen in their households, during Passover.

 This prompts strictly observant Jews to clean their houses from top to bottom; to search every nook and cranny for chametz; to empty their kitchen drawers, cabinets and pantries and temporarily replace their dishes, flatware, pots and pans with Passover-only equipment; and to eliminate from their diets all foods other than matzah that might contain even a trace of grain.

 Even many Jews who are not strictly observant and/or do not keep kosher during most of the year observe the dietary restrictions of Passover in some way.
 Therefore, if you must schedule an event which takes place during Passover and where food is served, please make an effort to be extra sensitive to the needs of Jewish attendees.
 See Accommodating dietary restrictions above for more about this.